OnkelMato/MFFM/docs/adr/0010-pattern-mvvm.md

 * Supports the "zero business logic in UI"
 * Supports the "form model does nit know UI"

-## Consequences
+### Consequences

-* The implementation will be a framework with supporting classes
+* The implementation will be a framework with classes to implement some of the design principles.